Creating a student village

 We undertook preparatory measures before work began, including the erection of a reptile fence to prevent new communities of reptiles from developing.
 We also moved badgers on the East Slope into non-active setts elsewhere and undertook a bat survey (which involved monitoring their roosts).
 Once construction is complete, badgers will be reintroduced to their setts.

-The bees that our Laboratory of Apiculture and Social Insects (LASI) use for their research and teaching have been relocated to make way for the East Slope construction site and are now thriving in a new spot on campus.
+The bees that our Laboratory of Apiculture and Social Insects (LASI) use for their research and teaching were relocated to make way for the East Slope construction site and are now thriving in a new spot on campus.

 - What happened to East Slope bar?